What are the Documents Required for a Bike Insurance Claim?

 What are the Details Required to File a Bike Insurance Claim?

-As soon as there is an accident/theft of your bike, you need to register a two wheeler insurance claim with your insurer by calling their helpline number.
+As soon as there is an accident/theft of your bike, you need to register a two-wheeler insurance claim with your insurer by calling their helpline number.
 Most insurance companies require the following details from their customers to file a bike insurance claim:

 - Policy number

-- Name of the policyholder
+- Name and contact details of the policyholder

-- Two wheeler's registration number
+- Bike make, model, and registration number

-- Time and date of the accident
+- Date, time, and location of the incident

-- Brief description of the incident/accident/theft
+- Brief description of accident/theft

-- Details of the other vehicle in case of an accident
+- Details of other vehicle (if applicable)

-List of Documents Required to File a Two Wheeler Insurance Claim
+List of Documents Required to File a Two-Wheeler Insurance Claim

-Here is a comprehensive list of documents that you should keep handy while filing a two wheeler insurance claim:
+Here is a comprehensive list of documents that you should keep handy while filing a two-wheeler insurance claim:

 -